Keeper-Security/keeper-sdk-dotnet/README.md

 For integration into your .Net systems, please utilize the [KeeperSDK library](https://github.com/Keeper-Security/Commander/tree/master/dotnet-keeper-sdk/KeeperSdk).

 ### Sample App
-For help with implementation of SDK features, please see the [Commander CLI](https://github.com/Keeper-Security/Commander/tree/master/dotnet-keeper-sdk/Commander) sample application.
+For help with implementation of SDK features, please see the [Commander CLI Sample App](https://github.com/Keeper-Security/Commander/tree/master/dotnet-keeper-sdk/Commander).
 This application contains several basic operations such as logging in, authentication with two-factor, loading and decrypting the vault and updating passwords.

 ### Developer Requirements for KeeperSDK Library